Make Money Side Hustles

 The YouTube Partner Program helps creators monetize their content, but there are specific minimum qualifications required.
 Creators must have at least 1,000 subscribers and 4,000 public watch hours before earning money.
 Additionally, they must live in a country where the program is available, have a Google AdSense account, no active Community Guideline strikes, and follow all of YouTube’s channel monetization policies.

-Although official numbers aren’t available, according to digital rights management company Aux Mode, YouTube says that there are more than a million channels currently in the YouTube Partner Program, an increase from just 30,000 in 2011.
+Although official numbers aren’t available, according to digital rights management company Aux Mode, YouTube says that there are more than three million channels currently in the YouTube Partner Program, an increase from just 30,000 in 2011.
 Partners typically earn an estimated rate of $0.30 to $2.50 per 1,000 views, or clicks per mille (CPM), although some creators earn much more.
 YouTube takes about 45% of the ad revenue generated by a channel.
 The other 55% goes to the creator.

 Source: YouTube, Aux Mode